NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Introduction

 \section{Introduction}

-In this paper, we present \N{}: a dataset of diachronic semantic change on the lexical level for Norwegian.
+In this paper, we present \N{}: the first dataset of diachronic semantic change on the lexical level for Norwegian.
 Such datasets are required to evaluate lexical semantic change detection systems or contextualized embeddings in general, but can also be useful for historical linguists. \N{} is naturally accompanied with publicly available historical corpora.

 These historical corpora were used to produce \N{} via a meticulous manual annotation effort following the DWUG (Diachronic Word Usage Graphs) methodology \citelanguageresource{DWUG}: in short, it means that the annotators are yielding judgements about how semantically similar a word $x$ is in sentence pairs shown to them.
 As such, \N{} is fully compatible with datasets for other languages used, for example, in the SemEval'2020 shared task on semantic change detection \cite{schlechtweg-etal-2020-semeval}.
 However, it is different from most of them in that \N{} features two independent Norwegian datasets dubbed here `Subset 1' and `Subset 2'.
 Subset 1 deals with semantic change occurring between the period of 1929-1965 and the period of 1970-2013.
-Subset 2 instead focuses on the time periods of 1980-1990 and 2012-2019.
-Since the annotation procedure was exactly the same for both subsets, they can be used interchangeably as train-test splits for each other.
+Subset 2 focuses on the time periods of 1980-1990 and 2012-2019.
+Since the annotation procedure was exactly the same for both subsets, they can be used as train-test splits for each other.

 \N{} is published in full\footnote{\url{https://github.com/ltgoslo/nor_dia_change}} with all the raw annotation judgements so that any preferred scoring workflow can be applied to it.
 However, we stick to the standard DWUG scoring procedure described below and provide a graded and a binary change score to each target word.